 Statewide Recognition for Innovation in Infrastructure

-Floyd County was one of only six counties statewide to earn recognition and was honored during ACCG’s Annual Conference at the Savannah Convention Center in Chatham County.
+Floyd County, Georgia was one of only six counties statewide to earn recognition and was honored during ACCG’s Annual Conference at the Savannah Convention Center in Chatham County.

 “The Georgia County Excellence Awards is an annual program that recognizes the innovative spirit and ingenuity of Georgia’s counties and their leaders,” said ACCG Executive Director Dave Wills.
 “We are grateful to our partners at Georgia Trend for their continued efforts to acknowledge the outstanding work of our local governments.”